sapphiremoonlight/Tinsel-Tiaras/README.md

 - 📥 Click any image to download it individually.
 - 📦 "Download All" button downloads all images as a ZIP file.
 - 🌐 Responsive design and clean layout.
 - 🖼️ Mix of local and external (Pinterest) images used.

 - **❄️ Snowglobe: "All I Want for Christmas..."**
-  An interactive snowglobe page (GIF) that lets users listen to ["All I want for Christmas"](../all-i-want-for-christmas.mp3) by Mariah Carey.
+  An interactive snowglobe page (GIF) that lets users listen to ([🎵 All I Want for Christmas](https://raw.githubusercontent.com/sapphiremoonlight/Tinsel-Tiaras/main/public/audio/all-i-want-for-christmas.mp3)
+) by Mariah Carey.

 - **🧑‍🎨 Themed Inspiration Pages**
   Curated Christmas party and decor ideas for: